Click on topics below for more information

 |

-Availability: 2024: 7 places Sign up for our newsletter to receive updates Professional development course designed and led by Erica Jarman and five Real Bread bakers Tuscan bread has a bad reputation: at its worst it resembles cotton wool wrapped in cardboard and lacks salt.
+Availability: 2025 1 place | 2026 7 places Sign up for our newsletter to receive updates Professional development course designed and led by Erica Jarman and five Real Bread bakers Tuscan bread has a bad reputation: at its worst it resembles cotton wool wrapped in cardboard and lacks salt.
 That's why this course takes place in Lucca Province.
 Lucca was a separate state until 1847.
 Our bread contains salt, the crust is crunchy and the crumb is moist.
-During this course you have hands-on classes with five artisan bakers, including a chef who teaches you his sourdough bread using flour from heritage grains and a village baker who bakes the Slow Food Presidium Garfagnana potato bread in a wood-fired oven.
+During this course you have hands-on classes with five artisan bakers, including a master baker who teaches our sourdough bread workshop and a village baker who bakes the Slow Food Presidium Garfagnana potato bread in a wood-fired oven.
 In our mountains you learn the flatbreads and yeasted griddle breads that make tasty snacks, wraps and sandwiches.
 You visit a working water mill and a blacksmith who makes griddles.
 You gain new skills and inspiration for new products.
 Course suitable for professional bakers, chefs and keen amateurs.
 Taught in English.
 Maximum course size: 7 people.
-Click on topics below for more information To request a booking form email info@sapori-e-saperi.com |
+Click on topics below for more information To request a booking form email [email protected] |

 Course at a glance Sunday Arrival Pisa Airport or train station.
 For more arrival details please click Prices & Stuff tab above.
-Transfer to Park Hotel Regina, Bagni di Lucca (1 hour) Session 1: Introduction to the course Welcome dinner at Buca di Baldabò, Vico Pancellorum Session 2: Daily bread at family bakery: watch production Monday Session 3: Visit blacksmith at water-driven forge to see how traditional griddles are made Transfer to Fattoria Sardi (vineyard) Lunch cooked by Damiano Donati, chef and baker Session 4: Sourdough bread with Damiano Donati: hands on from lievito madre (starter culture) to the dough using stoneground flour of heritage wheat varieties Transfer to Park Hotel Regina Dinner at Agriturismo La Torre Tuesday Transfer to Fattoria Sardi Session 5: Sourdough bread with Damiano Donati: feeding the madre, from dough to oven, how to fit sourdough into your restaurant routine (continued after lunch) Session 6: Tour of biodynamic vineyard and cellars Lunch at Fattoria Sardi with wine tasting Session 5 continued Transfer to Park Hotel Regina Dinner at Pizzeria Trovaposo, Fornaci di Barga Wednesday Transfer to Gallicano Session 7: Griddle bread Fogaccia leva of Gallicano with Cesare da Prato and Giulio Baldacci Lunch: Fogaccia leva with traditional accompaniments Transfer to Agriturismo Venturo where we stay for the rest of the course Transfer to Piezza Session 8: Mulino di Piezza, a functioning water mill Transfer to Cascio Session 9: Flat breads crisciolette and necci with Alessandro Bertolini and his team from Cascio Dinner at Agriturismo Venturo, Castelnuovo di Garfagnana Thursday Transfer to Petrognola Session 10: Slow Food Presidium Garfagnana potato bread with Paolo Magazzini: lievito madre and beer yeast, stoneground farro flour and mashed potato, wood-fired oven Session 11: Visit to Paolo's farro polishing machine and free range beef cattle during gaps in bread making Lunch cooked by Paolo's wife Session 13: Q&A, course evaluation and presentation of course certificates Visit Fortezza Verrucole, San Romano Farewell dinner & wine tasting at Cantina Bravi, Camporgiano Friday Departure: Transfer to Lucca and Pisa.
+Transfer to Park Hotel Regina, Bagni di Lucca (1 hour) Session 1: Introduction to the course Welcome dinner at Buca di Baldabò, Vico Pancellorum Session 2: Daily bread at family bakery: watch production Monday Session 3: Visit blacksmith at water-driven forge to see how traditional griddles are made Lunch at Cremeria Opera production centre: Pairing bread and food with Stefano Gatti Session 4: Sourdough bread with Stefano Gatti Transfer to Park Hotel Regina Dinner at Agriturismo La Torre Tuesday Session 4 continued: Sourdough bread with Stefano Gatti Lunch Session 5: Beer tasting—more fun with yeast Transfer to Park Hotel Regina Dinner at Pizzeria Trovaposo, Fornaci di Barga Wednesday Transfer to Gallicano Session 6: Griddle bread Fogaccia leva of Gallicano with Cesare da Prato and Giulio Baldacci Lunch: Fogaccia leva with traditional accompaniments Transfer to Agriturismo Venturo where we stay for the rest of the course Transfer to Piezza Session 7: Mulino di Piezza, a functioning water mill Transfer to Cascio Session 8: Flat breads crisciolette and necci with Alessandro Bertolini and his team from Cascio Dinner at Agriturismo Venturo, Castelnuovo di Garfagnana Thursday Transfer to Petrognola Session 9: Slow Food Presidium Garfagnana potato bread with Paolo Magazzini: lievito madre and beer yeast, stoneground farro flour and mashed potato, wood-fired oven Session 10: Visit to Paolo's farro polishing machine and free range beef cattle during gaps in bread making Lunch cooked by Paolo's wife Session 11: Q&A, course evaluation and presentation of course certificates Visit Fortezza Verrucole, San Romano Farewell dinner & wine tasting at Cantina Bravi, Camporgiano Friday Departure: Transfer to Lucca and Pisa.
 For more departure details please click Prices & Stuff tab above.
-For more details of course, please click Course tab above To request a booking form email info@sapori-e-saperi.com |
+For more details of course, please click Course tab above To request a booking form email [email protected] |

-Sunday Arrive Pisa airport or Pisa Centrale train station One pick up only no later than 3.30 pm Transfer to accommodation at Park Hotel Regina, Bagni di Lucca (1 hr) You may not drive your own car during the course.
+Sunday Arrive Pisa airport or Pisa Centrale train station One pick up only no later than 2.30 pm Transfer to accommodation at Park Hotel Regina, Bagni di Lucca (1 hr) You may not drive your own car during the course.
 If you want to arrive by car, you may park it at Park Hotel Regina for free.
 Please ask for details.
 Session 1: Introduction and theory with Erica Jarman

-Welcome dinner at Buca di Baldabò, Vico Pancellorum One of my favourite restaurants in the area.
-Owner-chef Giovanna is from Parma which is why her pasta is so light, silky.
-Session 2: Daily bread at family bakery Pane del Gonzo: Baker Stefano Bechelli shows you how he makes bread, focaccia, ciabatta and panini virtually single handedly with the assistance of modern technology, such as spiral mixers, an oven loader and deck oven.
-He selects his ingredients carefully from as nearby as possible, including Tuscan salt from Volterra.
-An excellent model of how to make an additive-free loaf in sufficient quantities to supply several villages and support his family.
-Accommodation: Park Hotel Regina, Bagni di Lucca | Meals: Dinner Monday Breakfast and transfer to Piegaio (Pescaglia) Session 3: Visit blacksmith Carlo Galgani at water-driven forge to see how traditional griddles are made.
-Transfer to Fattoria Sardi (Lucca), a biodynamic vineyard where chef and baker Damiano Donati has his restaurant Fuoco e Materia (Fire and Food) Lunch prepared by Damiano Donati accoompanied by Fattoria Sardi wine Session 4: Sourdough bread: You have a day and a half of hands-on sessions with Damiano Donati.
-This afternoon you start your own lievito madre (starter culture) and mix the dough using Damiano's lievito madre.
-You'll be using stoneground flour of heritage wheat varieties cultivated by organic farmer Guido Favilla in fields owned by Fattoria Sardi.
-Transfer to Park Hotel Regina, Bagni di Lucca Dinner at I Macelli, Borgo a Mozzano Accommodation: Park Hotel Regina, Bagni di Lucca | Meals: Breakfast, Lunch, Dinner Tuesday Breakfast and transfer to Fattoria Sardi Session 5: Sourdough bread with Damiano Donati: feeding the madre, from dough to oven, what you can do with excess madre, how to fit sourdough into your restaurant routine (continued after lunch) Session 6: Tour of biodynamic vineyard and cellars Lunch at Fattoria Sardi with wine tasting Session 5 continued Transfer to Park Hotel Regina, Bagni di Lucca Dinner at Pizzeria Trovaposo, Fornaci di Barga Owner Floriano will explain why his pizza crust is feather light before we feast on the best pizzas in the valley.
-Accommodation: Park Hotel Regina, Bagni di Lucca | Meals: Breakfast, Lunch, Dinner Wednesday Breakfast and transfer to Gallicano Session 7: Fogaccia leva of Gallicano with Cesare da Prato and Giulo Baldacci Fogaccia leva is a yeasted bread baked between cotte (or testi, depending on where you're from), two iron disks heated over a flame.
+Transfer to Park Hotel Regina, Bagni di Lucca Dinner at Tenuta La Fratta, Fornoli Accommodation: Park Hotel Regina, Bagni di Lucca | Meals: Breakfast, Lunch, Dinner Tuesday Breakfast and transfer to Cremeria Opera production centre, Lucca Session 4 continued: Sourdough bread with Stefano Gatti: finish your bread Italian worker's lunch at Buatino, Lucca Session 6: More fun with yeast at De Cervesia If asked what alcoholic beverage you associate with Italy, most of us would say vino.
+But Lucca had a brewery from the mid-1800s and for the past 20 years micro-breweries have been sprouting up all over Italy.
+Brothers Michele and Matteo decided that with all those breweries, someone needed to be selling it.
+They recount the surprising history of beer in Lucca and present four of their best for you to taste.
+Transfer to Park Hotel Regina, Bagni di Lucca Dinner at Pizzeria Trovaposo, Fornaci di Barga Owner Floriano will explain why his pizza crust is feather light before we feast on the best pizzas in the valley.
+Accommodation: Park Hotel Regina, Bagni di Lucca | Meals: Breakfast, Lunch, Dinner Wednesday Breakfast and transfer to Gallicano Session 6: Fogaccia leva of Gallicano with Cesare da Prato and Giulo Baldacci Fogaccia leva is a yeasted bread baked between cotte (or testi, depending on where you're from), two iron disks heated over a flame.
 It is commonly served at home and in restaurants as an antipasto with assorted salumi and cheeses.
 It may also accompany a main course of fagioli all'uccelletto made with the local 'giallorino' bean.
 You make the fogaccia and fagioli all'uccelletto.
 Lunch: Fogaccia leva with traditional accompaniments Transfer to Agriturismo Venturo, Castelnuovo di Garfagnana where we stay for the rest of the course and where you can rest after your abundant lunch.
-Transfer to Piezza Session 8: Mulino di Piezza, a functioning water mill built in 1736, where you meet the young miller Matteo, who grinds wheat, corn, chestnuts and chickpeas.
+Transfer to Piezza Session 7: Mulino di Piezza, a functioning water mill built in 1736, where you meet the young miller Matteo, who grinds wheat, corn, chestnuts and chickpeas.
 You see the millstones and the mechanism that drives them.
 Flour is available to buy.
-Transfer to Cascio Session 9: Flat breads crisciolette and necci with Alessandro Bertolini and his team from Cascio The village of Cascio claims to be the only place in the world that makes crisciolette, a tortilla-type flatbread baked between cotte.
+Transfer to Cascio Session 8: Flat breads crisciolette and necci with Alessandro Bertolini and his team from Cascio The village of Cascio claims to be the only place in the world that makes crisciolette, a tortilla-type flatbread baked between cotte.
 You can eat them plain or with pancetta cooked between the cotte in the batter or wrapped around fresh pecorino cheese.
 The neccio is a chestnut flour flatbread also cooked between cotte and usually served wrapped around ricotta.
 It is naturally sweet and makes a good dessert.
-Transfer to Barga Barga is a picturesque mediaeval hilltop town with my favourite cathedral.
-From the terrace in front of the cathedral you have a magnificent panoramic view of the limestone crags of the Alpi Apuane.
-Transfer to Agriturismo Venturo Dinner at Venturo Accommodation: Agriturismo Venturo, Castelnuovo di Garfagnana | Meals: Breakfast, Lunch, Dinner Thursday Breakfast and transfer to Petrognola Session 10: Slow Food Presidium Garfagnana potato bread with Paolo Magazzini: Paolo adheres to the traditional recipe of Paolo's mother who was the village baker before her early death when Paolo took over the bakery and greatly expanded production.
+Transfer to Agriturismo Venturo Dinner at Venturo Accommodation: Agriturismo Venturo, Castelnuovo di Garfagnana | Meals: Breakfast, Lunch, Dinner Thursday Breakfast and transfer to Petrognola Session 9: Slow Food Presidium Garfagnana potato bread with Paolo Magazzini Paolo adheres to the traditional recipe of Paolo's mother who was the village baker before her early death when Paolo took over the bakery and greatly expanded production.
 The recipe uses Paolo's mother's lievito madre plus beer yeast, Paolo's stoneground farro flour and potatoes and salt.
 You mix the dough, shape the loaves and load the wood-fired oven.
-By request we can arrive early enough to watch the end of the production before our hands-on session.
-Session 11: Visit to Paolo's farro polishing machine and free range beef cattle during gaps in bread making Traditional Garfagnana lunch cooked by Paolo's wife Session 12: Q&A, course evaluation and presentation of course certificates Visit Fortezza Verrucole, San Romano A private tour introducing you to foodstuffs of historical Garfagnana within the walls of a Renaissance fortress.
+Session 10: Visit to Paolo's farro polishing machine and free range beef cattle during gaps in bread making Traditional Garfagnana lunch cooked by Paolo's wife Session 11: Q&A, course evaluation and presentation of course certificates Visit Fortezza Verrucole, San Romano A private tour introducing you to foodstuffs of historical Garfagnana within the walls of a Renaissance fortress.
 Farewell dinner & wine tasting at Cantina Bravi, Camporgiano Alessandro Bravi is the winemaker and his father Stefano is the chef.
 Alessandro is taking advantage of his high altitude micro-climates and indigenous varieties of grapes blended with better known ones to make some special wines.
 Accommodation: Agriturismo Venturo, Castelnuovo di Garfagnana | Meals: Breakfast, Lunch, Dinner Friday Breakfast and departure from Agriturismo Venturo Transfer to Lucca and Pisa airport or train station There will be one transfer no earlier than 8.30 am to arrive at Lucca at 9.30, Pisa airport at 10.15 and Pisa station at 10.30 am.
 If you need to leave earlier, I can arrange a special transfer at your own expense.
-To request a booking form email info@sapori-e-saperi.com |
+To request a booking form email [email protected] |

 Course Instructors